ArielTowne/ArielTowne.github.io-Microlearning/scripts/readme.txt

-contain all the JavaScript code used to add interactive functionality to your site (e.g. buttons that load data when clicked)
+Contains all the JavaScript code used to add interactive functionality to your site (e.g. buttons that load data when clicked)